 Your accommodation is just outside Etosha National Park.
 You will be able to embark on optional game drives through the park hopefully spotting a variety of wildlife during your stay.
 The resorts also offer fabulous floodlit waterholes, which provide excellent game viewing at night.

 Overnight: Etosha National Park | Breakfast x 3

-Etosha National Park - Twyfelfontein.
+Etosha National Park - Omaruru.
 This morning bid farewell to the wild animals of Etosha and head to Kamanjab where you have the opportunity to visit a local Himba village to find out more about their traditions & lifestyle.
 Experience the milking ceremony and the smoke bath.
 Learn about their beliefs around the holy fire, ancestors, and herbal medicine.
-In the afternoon move onto Twyfelfontein and view the ancient Bushmen paintings and engravings.
-Twyfelfontein was named a World Heritage site in 2007, the first Namibian location to receive this honour.
-You can also stop at the Petrified Forest, the trees of which are estimated to be 250 million years old.
+In the afternoon continue to Omaruru.
+A once famous mission statement with great historical significance is is now a hub for local arts and crafts.

 Overnight: Swakopmund | Breakfast x 2